 Bronchoscopy takes 45 to 60 minutes and includes the following steps:

-You may receive anesthesia so that you are unconscious or asleep during the procedure.
+You may be given medicine (anesthesia) so that you are unconscious or asleep during the procedure.

 The healthcare provider inserts the tube into your nose or mouth.

-If you have not received anesthesia, you might feel a gagging sensation.
-To help relieve this feeling, you will be told to swallow or take deep breaths.
+If you have not been given anesthesia, you might feel a gagging sensation.
+To help ease this feeling, you will be told to swallow or take deep breaths.
 Your airway will remain open even with the tube in place.
 But you won’t be able to talk.

-The provider examines your breathing passages.
+The provider checks your breathing passage.
 He or she may also remove tiny tissue samples for biopsy.

-You may have a mild sore throat.
+You may have a mild sore throat or cough.
 Your voice may also be hoarse.
-And, you may have a cough.

 Shortness of breath